StanzaSystems/stanza-api-demo/README.md

 Stanza performs dynamic prioritisation of requests.
 Stanza has 11 request priority levels.
 0 is the highest priority and 10 is the lowest.
 By default, requests have priority `5`.
 We can boost or reduce priority of each request.

-You can see priority boosting in action by running two overlapping sets of requests right after the other, as follows:
+You can see priority boosting in action by running two overlapping sets of requests, as follows:
 ```
 docker exec stanza-api-demo-cli-1  /stanza-api-cli --duration=60s --rate=100 --tags=tier=paid,customer_id=paid-customer-1
 docker exec stanza-api-demo-cli-1  /stanza-api-cli --duration=30s --rate=100 --tags=tier=paid,customer_id=paid-customer-1 --priority_boost=5